 Passing AF5 or R06 isn’t only about having the necessary knowledge and understanding, it’s about being able to apply that knowledge exactly as needed and in a timely manner.

 It is essential that you have fully prepared for the exam and are ready to answer questions relating to the fact-find/case studies.
 If you go into the exam unprepared, you will lose vital time and marks.
 Our full analysis covers the areas that you are likely to see in the exam.
 However other questions may be asked, and we strongly advise you to think around other potential areas of questioning.

-At least 10 calendar days before the exam sittings for R06 and AF5, we email in PDF format, a full detailed analysis of the fact-find/case studies issued by the CII for the next exam sitting plus types of questions and examiner’s comments, exam technique and past paper analysis, AND it includes access to email support for 1 working day before the exam (9am-5pm).
+At least 10 calendar days before the exam sittings for R06 and AF5, we email in PDF format, a full detailed analysis of the fact-find/case studies issued by the CII for the next exam sitting plus types of questions and examiner’s comments, exam technique, past paper analysis and generic questions, AND it includes access to email support for 1 working day before the exam (9am-5pm).
 The AF5 fact-find analysis also covers potential objectives and likely questions based on assumed objectives.